matter-labs/era-contracts/bootloader/test_infra/src/test_transactions/README.md

+# Test Transactions

 This directory contains JSON serialized 'Transaction' objects that are inserted into bootloader memory during unittesting.

 Please add files with consecutive numbers (0.json, 1.json) - and insert into bootloader in the same order.